 – Frightened Doe, Hipsters wood elf catcher

-A legendary coach victimized by his dices is in a better position to appreciate his situation’s comic (but not always).
-Often, he is more open to discussing and laughing and if he still sporadically moans, at least he does not take it too personally anymore.
-The legendary coach understood that if, one day, he could not emotionally manage his “bad dices”, he will have to shamefully return to live in his mother’s basement and give up his pretty wife and cool children.
+A legendary coach victimized by his dice is in a better position to appreciate his situation’s comic.
+Often, he is more open to discussing and laughing and if he still sporadically moans, at least he does not take it too personally.
+The legendary coach understood that if one day, he could not emotionally manage his bad dice, he will have to shamefully return to live in his mother’s basement and give up his pretty wife and cool children.

 Between the rookie and the legend, there is this coach with whom you have to walk on eggs because he is about to crack.
 Either he is on the verge of accepting a coaching life punctuated by misfortunes, or he is preparing his crusade beyond seas and mountains to shovel his ex-favorite dice in your rear end.